 The Comprehensive Economic Development Strategy (CEDS) document was created by the Southeastern Economic Development Commission as part of a region-wide effort to assess, define, and accomplish the economic development goals of the region.
-In turn, the CEDS helps to serve as a guide for regional economic development efforts by outlining the overarching goals, objectives, and strategies that were formulated through the regional visioning meetings, SWOT analyses, previous CEDS plans, one-on-one discussions with stakeholders, and review of other local and regional strategic plans.
-The Action Plan aligns with the NC Tomorrow statewide plan2 that identifies regional and statewide strategies for resilient economic and community development.
-NC Tomorrow metrics are marked with an asterisk ().
+In turn, the CEDS helps to serve as a guide for regional economic development efforts by outlining the overarching goals, objectives, and strategies that were formulated through the regional visioning meetings, SWOT analyses, previous CEDS plans, one-on-one discussions with stakeholders, and review of other local and regional strategies for resilient economic and community development.
+NC Tomorrow metrics are marked with an asterisk (\).